Bicycling Tour France: Normandy & Brittany | VBT Bicycling Vacations Skip to Main Content

 Show Itinerary:

-Meet your fellow travelers in the lobby of the Hotel Rochester at 8:30 a.m. for a 9:00 a.m. departure by private coach to Bayeux.
-Your VBT trip leaders meet you in Bayeux.
-They immediately guide you on a short orientation walk through the medieval city to your hotel, where you have a light lunch before a safety and bike-fitting session.
+Meet your fellow travelers and VBT representative in the lobby of the Hotel Rochester in Paris at 8:30 a.m. for a 9:00 a.m. departure by private coach to Bayeux.
+Travel time is approximately 3.5 hours, depending on traffic.

 This evening, gather with your fellow travelers for a welcome reception, followed by dinner at the hotel.